 Dye Eggs with DIY Natural Food Coloring

 A final way to make learning fun for kids using science and math is by dying eggs with natural food coloring.
 This project combines art, concepts of time, color and chemistry!
 To make DIY natural food coloring, first we identified some natural food dyes such as beets, turmeric, blueberries and spinach.
 We boiled, blended or crushed these naturally vibrant foods and added some vinegar to make our homemade egg dye.
-You can find our instructions about how to dye eggs with natural food coloring here and see the colorful results.

 Every Day is a Learning Opportunity